MuizMohamad/INF2C-SEPP-CW3/README.md

 ## Testing

-Tests are done using JUnit
+Tests are done using JUnit, and we are also require to design the tests ourselves.